Skip to main content

 Violations of the above restrictions are punishable by fines ranging from 250 euros to 225,000 euros.

-Amounts of 10,000 levs (approx. 5,108 euros) or more may not be paid in cash.
+The cash payment limit is 10 000 lev (about 5.110 euros).
 This also applies if this limit is only reached through several related payments.

 Violations can be punished with a fine of up to 25 percent of the sum concerned (for entrepreneurs up to 50 percent).